 Posted by Willy Franzen on December 27, 2009.
-Positions below updated every five minutes.
+Jobs updated daily.

 I was traveling yesterday, so I scheduled yesterday’s post and hopped on a plane.
 Little did I know that my server would somehow forget to do what I told it.
 Sorry!
 If you’re looking for yesterday’s post, you can find it here.
 (Or if you’re reading by e-mail, just scroll down.)